RobertDaleSmith/mouthpad-usb/esp/README.md

 3. Flash with `idf.py flash` (or `make flash`) targeting the ROM port.
 4. The firmware restarts and reconnects to the MouthPad^.

+## Version management

+The firmware version is controlled by the `VERSION` file at the repository root.
+When you build:
+- The VERSION file (e.g., `0.1.0`) is parsed by CMake
+- USB bcdDevice descriptor is set automatically (e.g., `0.1.0` → `0x0010`)
+- Version is logged at startup and visible in `version` command output

+To release a new version, update the VERSION file and push to main.
+GitHub Actions will automatically build and create a release with firmware files named `mp_usb_{version}_{board}.bin`.

 ## Troubleshooting

 * **LED stays off on XIAO** – ensure you ran `make clean` after switching from the LilyGo build so the correct `sdkconfig` was regenerated.
 * **Device enumerates as plain serial** – you are in DFU mode.
 Reflash the application or power-cycle the board.
+* **Wrong version reported** – run `make clean` to regenerate build with current VERSION file.